bakame-php/http-structured-fields/README.md

 // display "dumela lefatshe";a=?0, ("a" "b" @1703319068);a
 ```

-The data type can be given as a string or using the `DataType` enum.

 #### Using specific named constructor

+To complement the factory and to allow for more fine-grained manipulations, the package
-The package provides specific classes for each data type. if you do not wish to
+provides specific classes for each data type. if you do not wish to use the `DataType`
-use the `DataType` factoring, parsing the header value is done via the
+factoring, parsing the header value is done via the `fromHttpValue` named constructor.
-`fromHttpValue` named constructor.
-The method is attached to each library's
-structured fields representation as shown below:
+The method is attached to each library's structured fields representation as shown below:

 ```php
 declare(strict_types=1);